jglazar/notes/quant_interview/questions.md

     1-Y. These conditions require normalization constant 2 * 3! = 12.
 Area is
     bounded by Y=1/2, Y=(X+1)/2, and Y=2X.
 Find areas of two triangles = 1/64 +
     1/192, then multiply by 12 to get 1/4
+    * Triangle area can be found via `1/2 det(x0 y0 1, x1 y1 1, x2 y2 1)`
     * Alternatively, set up equilaterial triangle wherein points represent stick lengths (by altitude theorem).
 Success if point in middle triforce.

+Egg drop: given 2 eggs, create an algorithm to minimize worst-case time to determine floor threshold for egg breakage
+  * Simplest: 1,3,5,...,99 then you immediately know.
+This is 50 in worst case.
+  * Skips: 10,20,30,...100 then you iterate through 9.
+This is 19 in worst case.
+  * Dynamic: start at x, then increment by (x-1),(x-2),...,1.
+This is x in worst case.
+Solve 1+2+...+x = 100 --> x = 13.6 --> answer = start at 14, then 27,
+    then 39, then 50,... then increment when needed.